mesosphere/dcos-docs-site/pages/services/prometheus/version_tbd/managing/index.md

 `10.0.10.8` is being decommissioned and we should move away from it.
 Steps:

-    1. Remove the decommissioned IP and add a new IP to the placement rule whitelist by editing `placement_constraint`:
+    1. Remove the decommissioned IP and add a new IP to the placement rule whitelist by editing `placement_constraint`:1.69 KB

 ```shell
 	hostname:LIKE:10.0.10.3|10.0.10.26|10.0.10.28|10.0.10.84|10.0.10.123
 ```
-    2. Redeploy `_NODEPOD_-1` from the decommissioned node to somewhere within the new whitelist: `dcos nifi pod replace _NODEPOD_-1`
+    2. Redeploy `_NODEPOD_-1` from the decommissioned node to somewhere within the new whitelist: `dcos prometheus pod replace _NODEPOD_-1`
     3. Wait for `_NODEPOD_-1` to be up and healthy before continuing with any other replacement operations.

 The placement constraints can be modified by configuring the "placement constraint" section of the Config.json file: